ehudreiter/accuracySharedTask/README.md

 * 1 August 2021: results announced
 * Sept 2021: presentation of shared task at INLG 2021

+For more information or to refister interest, please email Ehud Reiter at   e.reiter@abdn.ac.uk

 ## What is in this repo
 This repository contains an initial set of accuracy-annotated texts for the shared task.
 We will expand the size of this set.
 * 21 texts produced by neural NLG systems, which describe basketball box score data for 21 NBA games.